JohnySeven/TWatchSK/README.md

 the SK Server.

 BS: To Do
-- Add images to the text above.
+- Add images, and replace the ones that are there now with some good ones from Jan.
 - Add a section about the DynamicViews, and a link to the DynamicViews Editor documentation.
 - Get Jan to make a short video showing the main functions of the watch, including some DynamicViews and the display of an SK Notification.